jeanbaptistemora/fluidattacks-universe2/doc/index.rst

 .. code:: bash

-  user@PC:~/continuous$ toolbox --subs <subscription-name> --repo-cloning
+  user@PC:~/continuous$ fluid resources --clone <subscription-name>

 This one could also be executed inside the selected subscription folder

 .. code:: bash

-  user@PC:~/continuous/subscriptions/subscription$ toolbox --repo-cloning
+  user@PC:~/continuous/subscriptions/subscription$ fluid resources --clone

 This command will ask for okta credentials.